 Is it legal to send money to Iran?

-How the closed-loop matching network works
+How the compliance-reviewed process works

 Compliance review